On P^1-stabilization in unstable motivic homotopy theory: Weak cellular estimates of the fiber of the unit map

 If $m > 2n$, it follows that $\Omega^{m-2n}\mathscr{X} \in O(S^{2n,n})$.
 In that case, Theorem~\ref{thm:freudenthal} implies that $\fib(s_{\Omega^{m-2n}\mathscr{X}}) \in O(S^{4n-1,2n})$.
 Therefore by $m-2n$-fold application of the comparison result above, we conclude that

 which is exactly what we needed to show. \end{proof}

 \begin{rem} Let us make some remarks on the hypotheses of the main theorem.
 Assume $\mathscr{X} \in O(S^{m,n})$.
 Without some hypothesis on $n$, Theorem~\ref{thm:freudenthal} is false.
 Indeed, consider the map $S^n \to S^{n+1,1}$ for any integer $n \geq 2$.
 In that case, \cite[Corollary 6.43]{MField} implies that the map $\bpi_n(S^n) \to \bpi_n(S^{n+1,1})$ is the canonical map $\Z \to \mathbf{GW}$.
 In particular, this map fails to be an isomorphism.
 The assumption that $n \geq 2$ arises in exactly one place: via the implicit appeal to Theorem~\ref{thm:conservativityofgmstabilization}.
-As a consequence, it is natural to ask whether the hypothesis on $n$ can be weakened. \end{rem}
+In view of Remark~\ref{rem:morelimprovement}, Theorem~\ref{thm:freudenthal} in fact holds whenever $n \geq 1$, conditional on F. Morel's announced results. \end{rem}